cs50nestm/web/dvd/README.md

 ## Getting Started
 Here’s how to download this problem’s "distribution code" (i.e., starter code) into your own codespace.
-Log into [code.cs50.io](https://code.cs50.io) and then, in a terminal window, execute each of the below.
+Log into [cs50.dev](https://cs50.dev) and then, in a terminal window, execute each of the below.

-1. Execute `cd` to ensure that you’re in` ~/` (i.e., your home directory, aka ~).
+1. Execute `cd` to ensure that you’re in`$` (i.e., your home directory).
 4. Execute `wget https://raw.githubusercontent.com/cs50nestm/web/master/dvd/dvd.zip` to download a (compressed) ZIP file with this problem’s distribution.
 5. Execute `unzip dvd.zip` to uncompress that file.
 6. Execute `rm dvd.zip` followed by `yes` or `y` to delete that ZIP file.